mr-ansar/layer-cake/doc/source/simulating-http-clients.rst

 * ``slow-down`` … a pause after each request-response
 * ``big-table`` … maximum requested size of table

-The ability to select the client type was included for broader demonstration of layer cake machines.
+The ability to select the client type was included for broader demonstration of **layer-cake** machines.
 It's also extensible in the sense that further implementations of clients can be written and included in the list of client imports.
 These can be client interactions customized to a particular network service;